imroc/req-website/content/en/blog/http3-support-is-coming/index.md

 ## Breaking News

 Req is about to introduce HTTP3 support.
-In order to support HTTP3, the internal code of req has been refactored, so the code is currently submitted on a separate http3 branch.
-After it is stable enough, it will be merged into the main branch and then release version `v3.14.0`.
+In order to support HTTP3, the internal code of req has been refactored, and the code is currently submitted on a separate http3 branch.
+After it is stable enough, it will be merged into the master branch and then release version `v3.14.0`.

 It will take some time before the official release, but now you can try it out in advance, this article will introduce how to use HTTP3 in req.